zeljanavucetic/KeyphrasesExtraction/README.md

 with and, in some cases, better than two strong unsupervised baselines.”*

-After the text passed through the code of program, the following keyphrases are extracted sorted by their score.
+After the text passed through the code of program, the most relevant keyphrases are extracted sorted by their score.

 | Keyphrases                        | Score |
 |-----------------------------------|-------|